Chapter 1. Introduction to director

 For more information about Red Hat Ceph Storage, see Red Hat Ceph Storage.

 For multi-architecture clouds, Red Hat supports only pre-installed or external Ceph implementation.
-For more information, see Integrating an Overcloud with an Existing Red Hat Ceph Cluster and Appendix B, Red Hat OpenStack Platform for POWER.
+For more information, see Integrating an Overcloud with an Existing Red Hat Ceph Cluster and Configuring the CPU architecture for the overcloud.